Kitware/dive/README.md

 # replace a pre-built image with the development version
 # for example, here's how to work on the girder server code
 ldc dev girder

+# stop all containers and remove their volumes
+ldc clean
 ```

 To work on the Vue client, see development instructions in `./client`.